A few bee facts you might not know and the hidden benefits of bees

 August 19th, 2016 by Mike MacDonald in bees

-Bugs usually get a lot of negative press and most of the time it’s justified, however there are several bugs out there that do have some benefit to the world, so here are a few bee facts and some benefits of bees.
+Bugs usually get a lot of negative press, and most of the time it’s justified.
+There are several bugs out there that do have some benefit to the world.
+Here are a few bee facts and some benefits of bees.

 One of the interesting facts and benefits of bees is that they are the only insect in the world that make food that humans consume.
 Bees also have an amazing sense of smell.
 They can actually detect scents of different flowers from over several meters away and determine if they have pollen to collect as well.